Therapy speak: History

 The phenomenon of jargon from psychology appearing in everyday language predates even Sigmund Freud, who popularized concepts such as repression and denial more than a century ago.
 The act of claiming that another person is mentally ill without much evidence, or being an "armchair psychologist", is also not a new social or relationship phenomenon.

 The popularity of therapy speak correlates with the decline of institutionalized religion, which provides opportunities to make sense of difficult experiences, and the increased use of mental health services, especially during the COVID-19 pandemic.
 For example, the word triggered has become more popular since the mid-20th century.
 It became trendy on social media platforms during the 2010s, and can be found in dating apps.
 Therapy speak is also connected to the rise of therapy culture, which is a belief that everyone benefits from undergoing psychotherapy and that psychotherapy can solve people's problems.

 The trend towards using therapy speak online may be due to loss of nuance and the sound bite nature of social media.
-A brief, impersonal example of how to break off a friendship might be misinterpreted on social media as a correct, humane, and emphathetic way to treat other people.
+A brief, impersonal example of how to break off a friendship might be misinterpreted on social media as a correct, humane, and empathetic way to treat other people.
 However, therapy speak has also been used in academic publications.